 |No credit check required||Credit check required|

 There are many credit cards that will earn you rewards not only on Target purchases, but on everything else you buy as well.
-The Citi® Double Cash Card – 18 month BT offer, for example, will earn you up to 2% cash back for purchases anywhere and every day.
-Another option is the Chase Freedom® credit card that offers 0% intro APR on purchases and balance transfers for 15 months, as well as 5% back in certain rotating categories like gas, groceries, and dining, plus 1% back on all other purchases.
-The ongoing APR for the Chase Freedom in 14.24%-23.24% Variable.
+The Citi® Double Cash Card – 18 month BT offer, for example, will earn you bonus cash back for purchases anywhere and every day.
+Another option is the Chase Freedom® credit card that offers 0% Intro APR on Purchases for 15 months, as well as bonus cash back in certain rotating categories like gas, groceries, and dining, plus 1% back on all other purchases.
+The ongoing APR for the Chase Freedom® in 16.49% - 25.24% Variable.

 The Choice is Yours